How do I make an application for housing?

 I have a medical condition.
 Can I ask for a medical assessment?

 Yes you can.
 You’ll need to update your housing application in the online account area and submit supporting documents from a medical professional.
-It is your responsiblity to provide us with the medical evidence, we are not able to get in touch with your medical professional.
+It is your responsiblity to provide us with the medical evidence; we are not able to get in touch with your medical professional.
+If you are with Strawberry Hill Medical Centre please let us know when you apply.
 We’ll only award you medical priority if your health is affected by your housing situation.
 We might arrange for an occupational therapist to have a look at your current home to see if any adaptations can be made to help you stay there.

 How do I know whether I'm considered a key worker?